Arnav710/cse15l-lab-reports/week2/index.md

   When the `inputList` is being displayed, it is converted to a string with all the elements being separated by new line characters.

 ---

-## Part 2: Failure Induing Inputs, Symptoms, Bugs
+## Part 2: Failure Inducing Inputs, Symptoms, Bugs

   We will be taking the example of a function called that is supposed to reverse the elements of an array in place.
 This means that when an array is passed into that function as a parameter, its values should be modified such the array appears to be flipped around.
 The given code for the same in `ArrayExamples.java` has a bug and we'll be trying to resolve the same.